-Drawing practice improves basic graphic abilities needed for learning to print letters
+Drawing practice improves the basic graphic abilities needed for learning to print letters and numbers

 Take a look at the picture below, drawn by Max in kindergarten.
 You will see many different graphic elements drawn with a fair amount of precision, that are well spaced and sized and have several fluent short and long lines in many directions.

-Max's drawing incorporates all the graphic elements needed for learning to handwrite letters and numbers.
+Max's drawing incorporates all the graphic elements needed for learning to print letters and numbers.

 - long and short lines in different directions;

 - small well formed circles and other shapes;

 - fairly accurate sizing and spacing of lines and shapes;